Meet The Team

 Alex previously worked the Co-Operative Bank in NZ where he was a consultant and gained HR experience.

 In July, Alex moved to London to work and travel Europe, and is currently playing rugby for Hammersmith and Fulham RFC.

 Anthony HobleyCo-Chair of Advisory Board

-Anthony has been Chief Executive Officer of the Carbon Tracker Initiative since February 2014.
+Anthony was Chief Executive Officer of the Carbon Tracker Initiative from February 2014 to March 2019, and now is co-chair of the Advisory Board.
 Previously he was a partner and Global Head of the Sustainability & Climate Finance Practice at global law firm Norton Rose Fulbright.
 Formerly he was General Counsel to the Climate Change Capital Carbon Fund and Director of Legal Policy for Climate Change Capital which he joined in September 2005.

 Anthony specialised in climate change and clean energy law as well as UK, EU and international environmental law.
 He has played a key role in helping to design the UKs pilot emissions trading scheme and in developing key aspects of the EU ETS.
 Anthony was seconded to Norton Rose Fulbright’s Sydney office between 2010 and 2012 where he was heavily involved in the development of the emerging carbon and clean energy markets in Australia and Asia.
 He was a key figure behind the creation of the business advocacy group Businesses for a Clean Economy, a coalition of business arguing for a price on carbon.